This is the multi-page printable view of this section. Click here to print.

 Temporarily Disable Protection

-If you need an urgent, temporary fix, you can resolve the issue by temporarily disabling protection; the change usually takes effect within 10 seconds.
+If you need an urgent, temporary solution, you can resolve it by temporarily disabling protection, which typically takes effect within 10 seconds.

 Temporarily Disable Protection

-For services you use regularly, add them to the allowlist to prevent future blocks; the change usually takes effect within 10 seconds.
+For services used long-term, you can add them to the whitelist to prevent future interception, which typically takes effect within 10 seconds.

-Public service users can resolve the issue by temporarily deactivating the service; the change usually takes effect within 60 seconds.
+Public service users can resolve issues by temporarily deactivating the service, which typically takes effect within 60 seconds.

 Analysis and solutions for slow access to certain websites when using NullPrivate DNS, mainly related to ECS (Extended Client Subnet) support